opentargets/OnToma/README.md

 *features*

-- Wrap OLS, OXO, Zooma in a pythonic API
+* Wrap OLS, OXO, Zooma in a pythonic API
-- Always tries to output full URI
+* Always tries to output full URI
-- Tries to find mappings iteratively using the faster methods first
+* Tries to find mappings iteratively using the faster methods first
-- Checks if mapping is in the subset of EFO that gets included in the Open Targets platform
+* Checks if mapping is in the subset of EFO that gets included in the Open Targets platform
-- *tries to* follow the procedure highlighted in https://github.com/opentargets/data_release/wiki/EFO-Ontology-Annotation-Process
+* *tries to* follow the procedure highlighted in [our wiki](https://github.com/opentargets/data_release/wiki/EFO-Ontology-Annotation-Process)

 # Usage